Overview

 NODE_PATH=$(npm root -g) in your shell profile is the simplest path), set

-SIGIL_API_KEY in your environment, and Codex will check every Bash command
+SIGIL_API_KEY in your environment, and Codex will check Bash, file edits, and

 How It Works

 Codex pipes a JSON payload to the hook onstdin.
-For a Bash call the relevant
+The adapter maps Bash to

-submits it to /v1/authorize, and on a DENIED or PENDING decision writes the
+lowercase canonical names.
+On a DENIED or PENDING decision it writes the

 Fail Mode